andreyto/pgp-par/README.md

 [CLC Genomics
 workbench](http://www.clcbio.com/products/clc-genomics-workbench/) for a
 visual inspection of the newly created annotations.

+See the description of `PGP_TEST_PGP_RUN_EXTRA_OPTIONS` CMake variable below if you want the automated test to be executed with a distributed cluster backend instead of the default local multi-core backend.

 You can also run test on a real size dataset (8GB) by executing this command in the directory where you have built the software: